 The more contemporary projects of Le Fresnoy (1997, National Studio of Contemporary Arts, Lille, France) and Zollverein School of Management and Design (2007, Essen, Germany) provide evidence that radical architectural spaces can shift from prioritizing traditional educational spaces to post-modern architecture without a corresponding loss of traditional knowledge.
 Project 9, Le Fresnoy, positions a high roof over a complex of buildings, providing integrity to the site without privileging one building or discipline over the other.
 Zollverein is a hybrid institution that aims to co-educate students of management and of design – a goal which emphatically removes the artist from atelier isolation and produces a hybrid educational program that fosters new forms of knowledge within an “aesthetico-economic interdisciplinarity”.

-I have focussed on the projects interspersed between the conversations, essays and questionnaire as they provide the framework on which much of the writing hinges.
+I have focused on the projects interspersed between the conversations, essays and questionnaire as they provide the framework on which much of the writing hinges.
 They provoke the reader to respond to the intellectual spaces created by the contributors.
 Ernesto Pujol’s introductory essay on ways of regenerating art education points to the need for intellectual diversity that the very nature of university disciplinarity continuously prevents (regardless of frequent claims of ‘interdisciplinary’ curricula).
 Curriculum planning is increasingly constrained by economic considerations; tenure-track hires are becoming rarer; and the community is an afterthought left to professional fundraisers.
 Art schools, Pujol argues, need to help students articulate their work both in their specialized context (the art world) and in the greater social context; namely, students and artists/teachers need to understand their subjectivity within contemporary society and let go of their modernist anxiety about originality.

 There are three transcribed conversations also interspersed through the book.
 The first between John Baldessari and Michael Craig-Martin is almost an eulogy to the freedom each of them experienced as art students in the 1970s.
 The second conversation between performance artists/teachers, Maria Abramovic and Tania Brugera, speaks to the difficulty of teaching performance art and, ironically, reinforces the split among media rather than seeing performance as an interdisciplinary form.
 The last conversation, between senior artists, Dennis Adams, Saskia Bos and Hans Haacke, celebrates the distinctive nature of Cooper Union in New York, a privately funded, prestigious, undergraduate college for the advancement of art and science.
 Cooper Union faculty do have to conform to accreditation demands but, with a highly selective student body, the conversation/debate about being able to foster social values in and outside the classroom seems somewhat indulgent in light of the pressures other schools face (especially so in light of Puljol’s introductory essay).
 Overall, the conversations seem more important in bringing recognized senior artists and educators into conversation with the book, rather than with themselves.